 - Tire pressure – A tire with low pressure can pose a serious hazard to other drivers as well as yourself.
-If this light comes on, your tire pressure needs to be checked immediately.
+If this light comes on, you should check your tire pressure immediately.

 - Oil pressure – The oil pressure warning light coming on means you are low on oil, or there’s something wrong with the oil pump or bearing.
 This can result in engine seizure, which can be very costly to repair, so it’s important to address it right away.

-- Check engine– This light usually indicates that there’s a problem that’s affecting your ignition, fuel, or emission system.
+- Check engine– The check engine light usually indicates that there’s a problem that’s affecting your ignition, fuel, or emission system.
 Because there are multiple things that this could be signaling, it’s best not to take a chance.
 Have an auto repair technician take a look as soon as possible.